Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Discussion, conclusions and research perspectives

 \paragraph{Research perspectives} From a mathematical point of view, we plan to carry out a systematic investigation of the conditions on the affinity range of TCRs that may lead to the emergence of oscillations in cell numbers observed in the numerical simulations presented in this work.
 Moreover, from a modelling point of view, our individual-based modelling framework for the coevolutionary dynamics between tumour cells and CD8+ cytotoxic T lymphocytes, along with the formal derivation of the corresponding continuum model, can be developed further in several ways.
-In particular, it would be interesting to include a spatial structure, for instance by embedding the tumour cells in the geometry of a solid tumour, and to take explicitly into account the effect of both spatial and antigen-specific interactions between tumour cells and CTLs, as similarly done in~\citep{kather2017silico, leschiera2021mathematical, macfarlane2018modelling, macfarlane2019stochastic}.
+For instance, a myriad of immunosuppressive strategies, the so-called immune checkpoints, help tumour cells acquiring features that enable them to evade immune detection, which may ultimately induce the exhaustion of CTLs in the tumour micro-environment, which impairs the immune response.
+The modelling approach presented here does not capture this aspect.
+However, exhaustion mechanisms could be incorporated into the individual-based model by, for example, allowing CTLs to enter a suppressed state (i.e. CTLs would become exhausted and thus would no longer able to eliminate tumour cells).
+In the continuum model, this would result in the presence of an additional loss term in the IDE~\eqref{eq:PDEs}$_2$ along with a third equation for the dynamics of exhausted CTLs.
+Another track to follow to further enrich our model would be to include a spatial structure, for instance by embedding the tumour cells in the geometry of a solid tumour, and to take explicitly into account the effect of both spatial and antigen-specific interactions between tumour cells and CTLs, as similarly done in~\citep{kather2017silico, macfarlane2018modelling, macfarlane2019stochastic}.
 Including a spatial structure would make it possible, \emph{inter alia}, to introduce a more precise definition of the immune score that incorporates the level of CTL infiltration.
-It would also be interesting to integrate in the model the effects of immunotherapeutic agents or other therapeutic agents.
+Furthermore, at this stage, the mathematical representation of the phenotypic state of tumour cells and CTLs employed in our modelling framework is rather abstract.
+This might make it difficult to carry out precise quantitative comparisons between the results of numerical simulations and experimental data.
+This limitation could be overcome by employing a mathematical representation of tumour antigens and TCRs similar to the one that we proposed in~\citep{leschiera2021mathematical}, whereby a discrete set of tumour antigens that can be recognised by a unique repertoire of TCRs is considered.
+Finally, it would be interesting to incorporate explicitly into the model the effects of immunotherapeutic agents or other therapeutic agents.
 These are all lines of research that we will be pursuing in the future.